 Summary

 Ticks represent a large global reservoir of zoonotic disease.
 Current surveillance systems can be time and labour intensive.
 We propose that the passive surveillance of companion animal electronic health records (EHRs) could provide a novel methodology for describing temporal and spatial tick activity.
-A total of 1,658,857 EHRs were collected over a two year period from companion animals attending a large sentinel network of 192 veterinary clinics across Great Britain (SAVSNET).
+A total of 1,658,857 EHRs were collected over a two year period (31st March 2014 and 29th May 2016) from companion animals attending a large sentinel network of 192 veterinary clinics across Great Britain (The Small Animal Veterinary Surveillance Network - SAVSNET).
 In total, 2,180 EHRs were identified where a tick was recorded on an animal.
-The relative risk of dogs presenting with a tick compared to cats was 0.73 (0.67-0.80).
+The relative risk of dogs presenting with a tick compared to cats was 0.73 (95% confidence intervals, 0.67-0.80).
 The highest number of tick records were in the south central regions of England.
 The presence of ticks showed marked seasonality with summer peaks, and a secondary smaller peak in autumn for cats; ticks were still being found throughout most of Great Britain during the winter.
-This suggest that passive surveillance of companion animal EHRs can describe tick activity temporally and spatially in a large cohort of veterinary clinics across Great Britain.
+This suggests that passive surveillance of companion animal EHRs can describe tick activity temporally and spatially in a large cohort of veterinary clinics across Great Britain.
 These results and methodology could help inform veterinary and public health messages as well as increase awareness of ticks and tick-borne diseases in the general population.

 Key words: Ticks, surveillance, companion animals, electronic health records, Great Britain, one health